How to Finally Break Your Sugar Addiction

 Research has determined that people who stay up past their body detoxing hours (between 12 am to 3 am) are more likely to gain weight.
 People who skimp on sleep, or those who work night shifts or call themselves night owls often, over time, see their waist line increase.
 Sleepless nights stress the body, and that stress turns into bad fat.
 Guess what that fat is telling the mind?
 Yes, I need more energy and reserves to stay awake and in survivor mode.
 So, you go for caffeine and sugar.
 Best to cut the caffeine after 2 pm, get to bed at a reasonable hour, turn off your electronics, and sleep!

 Even though nature has predisposed us to love the sugar and be attached to it when we taste it, there are many ways to arm yourself and win the battle over sugar addiction.
 Incorporate these to-do’s and make sure your family and friends are aware that you are doing it for support.
 Chances are they will feel empowered to kick their poor sugar habits as well.
-With more mindfulness and less sugar ruling your life, you will find a more balanced and less reactive—and a more attractive—YOU.
+With more mindfulness and less sugar ruling your life, you will find a more balanced, more energetic, and healthier YOU.